 - East Africa / West Indian Ocean: Jérôme Bourjea, Mayeul Dalleau, & Ronel Nel

 - East Asia: Yoshimasa Matsuzawa & Connie Ng

 - Mediterranean: Sandra Hochscheid, Yakup Kaska, & Aliki Panagopoulou

 - North Atlantic & Wider Caribbean: Eduardo Cuevas Flores, Matthew Godfrey, & Tony Nalovic

-- Middle East & South Asia: B. C. Choudhury, Andrea Phillott, ALan Rees, and Kartik Shanker.
+- Middle East & South Asia: B. C. Choudhury, Andrea Phillott, ALan Rees, & Kartik Shanker.

-- West Africa / East Atlantic: Andrews Agyekumhene, Tomas Diagne, Michel Morais, Carmen Kouerey, and Aristide Takoukam
+- West Africa / East Atlantic: Andrews Agyekumhene, Tomas Diagne, Carmen Kouerey, & Aristide Takoukam